bachelor-2014/report/v2/software.md

 As a further issue with the stepper motors, we have repeatedly experienced that when sending multiple instructions to the `BeBoPr` application to move the stepper motors, only some of the instructions are actually executed.
-Then when sending a new move instruction, all the instruction not executed are executed, including the new one.
+Then when sending a new move instruction, all the instruction not executed gets executed, including the new one.
 At first sight this appears to be an issue with a buffer not being flushed correctly.
 But we have not found the time to look further into the issue.